 So what really is this ERP software?
 With roots in the inventory control systems of the 1960s, ERP software systems really came to the fore in the late 1980s.

 They are pretty much a way of integrating departments and functions across a company into one single computer system.
 Every department manages information and data differently.
 ERP solutions integrate all of this into one single computer system that will serve everyone’s needs.

 When used properly, ERP software can transform any business and generate a huge return, both financially and operationally.

+What is an ERP system?
 Let me give you an example.
 You take a customer order.
 Typically that order is jotted down on an order sheet by your sales rep, before being keyed into their sales report and passed to the next department to process.
 That one order then begins a long paper-based journey through every arm of the business before reaching its end point.
 What is worrying however is that no one really knows the status of the order until the customer calls in to grumble that it hasn’t arrived.

 ERP software vanquishes the archaic systems being used in HR, finance, manufacturing and warehouses, replacing them with a single software solution.
 This means that from the moment the order is taken to the time it lands with your customer; the entire business knows where it is and what is happening with it.

 Firstly, we should consider what is business intelligence?
 It helps decision makers make better-informed decisions to guide the business.
 One of the major reasons for confusion between ERP solutions and BI software, is that BI software draws heavily upon the information stored in your ERP system, yet has the primary objective of analyzing this information.
 With a history dating back to the 1860s, the very idea of BI software has been thrown around for over 150 years.
 While not the impressive bits of kit we know today, BI has its roots firmly set in understanding how being the first to hear news of impending battles impacted a banker named Sir Henry Furnese.
 You can read more about the history of BI software in another of my posts here.